Selvol™ Polyvinyl Alcohol Product Information

 Packaging and Storage

-• Granular/powder product in 25 KG, 500 KG and 1000 KG
+• Granular/powder product in 25 kilograms, 500 kilograms and 1,000 kilograms

-• Solutions product in 450-LB drums and 2250-LB tote
+• Solutions product in 450-pound drums and 2,250-pound totes

-View the application and end use table for textiles, adhesives, paper, building products and specialty products.
+View the application and end-use table for textiles, adhesives, paper, building products and specialty products.

 Click the image below to enlarge.